|Birth: ||May 17, 1927|

 FOREVER IN OUR HEARTS

-Note: In the year of our Lord, Thur., 11-22-2012, photo credit of Juanita's headstone, by her biological Great Granddaughter, Mrs. Tia L. Craig. ~ Thank U Tia.
+Note: In the year of our Lord, Thur.,11-22-2012, photo credit of Juanita's headstone, by her biological Great Granddaughter, Mrs. Tia L. Craig. ~ Thank U Tia. - Juanita's biological son ordered her stone.
+He & her biological daughter, each paid 1/2 on it.

 Rose Hill Burial Park